ranghetti/sen2r/README.md

 devtools::install_github("ggranga/fidolasen")
 ```

 This will install the R package, containing all the functions necessary to preprocess data.
 To download Sentinel-2 images and perform atmospheric correction with [sen2cor](http://step.esa.int/main/third-party-plugins-2/sen2cor), the package makes use of a set of Python functions ([s2download](https://github.com/ggranga/s2download)).
 To import these scripts, run R function [`s2_download()`](reference/install_s2download.md) included in the package.
-Please notice that the use of sen2cor algorythm for now is possible only under Linux systems, and the installation of the docker (necessary to run it) requires some time and a consistent amount of disk space.
+Please notice that the use of sen2cor algorythm was not yet possible under MAC.

 Usage
 -----